February 27th, 2010 (updated June 22nd, 2012)

 Lessons must be learnt from the short and calamitous history of HBOS, the bank which effectively went bust in September 2008, writes Ian Fraser (Note: This article was first posted under the headline “HBOS: When did the rot set in?
 And were shareholders asleep at the wheel?” on October 2nd, 2008 but has since been extensively updated).

-At worst, the bank was dangerously out-of-control and riddled with fraud and alleged criminality, having been pump-primed by its management team to deliver maximum short-term profits growth and maximum rewards for executives, irrespective of whether the bank had a chance of surviving long term — or whether its shareholders, creditors, depositors, customers and staff were harmed.
+At worst, the bank was dangerously out-of-control and riddled with fraud and alleged criminality, having been pump-primed by its management to deliver maximum short-term profits growth and maximum rewards for executives, irrespective of whether its lending was reckless or whether the bank had a chance of surviving long term — or whether its shareholders, creditors, depositors, customers and staff got burnt.

-Throughout the bank’s calamitous seven-year life, the Financial Services Authority (FSA) and other authorities for the most part turned a blind eye to the bank’s blatant wrongdoing and recklessness.
-In at least two cases, the Serious Fraud Office and Crown Prosecution Service may have “rigged” criminal trials in order to scapegoat suppliers and advisers (some of whom are already in jail) to ensure the bank and its executives were let off the hook.
+Throughout the bank’s calamitous seven-year life, the Financial Services Authority (FSA) and other authorities, for the most part, turned a blind eye or even sought to cover up the bank’s blatant wrongdoing and recklessness.
+In at least two cases that I am aware of, the UK’s Serious Fraud Office and Crown Prosecution Service appear to have “rigged” criminal trials in order to scapegoat suppliers and advisers to the bank (some of whom are already in jail) to ensure the bank and its senior executives escaped justice.

-The ‘wagon circling’ intensified after chancellor Gordon Brown appointed James Crosby a director of the FSA while he remained chief executive of the bank, in January 2004.
+This “wagon circling” to protect the bank’s miscreant top brass intensified after chancellor Gordon Brown appointed his close friend James Crosby a director of the FSA while Crosby remained as chief executive of the bank, in January 2004.
 After that, any attempt to properly regulate HBOS was abandoned.
 The consequences for many of the bank’s customers, staff, shareholders, Lloyds TSB shareholders, and British taxpayers have been dire.

 Jan 12, 2001: Halifax throws down the gauntlet to the ‘big four’ banks with the launch of an interest-bearing current account that pays annual gross interest of 4.07% provided customers pay in £1,000 a month.
 The new account is advertised using a TV commercial featuring Howard Brown, a customer services representative from the bank’s Sheldon, Birmingham branch, created by advertising agency Delaney Lund Knox Warren (DLKW)